Qintex: History

-Qintex was established in 1975 by Christopher Skase and his partners.
-Skase expanded the company substantially, initially into retail with investments in Hardy Bros and car dealer Nettlefolds.
-Qintex also expanded into property development.
+Qintex was established in 1975 by Christopher Skase and his then partners.
+After separating due to diffences of opinion, Skase expanded the company substantially, initially into retail with investments in Hardy Brothers and car dealer Nettlefolds.
+Qintex also expanded into small scale property developments.

 In 1984, Qintex bought television station TVQ-0 in Brisbane.
-Later Qintex purchased HSV-7 and ATN-7 in Melbourne and Sydney from John Fairfax & Sons.
-In 1986, the company invested in an entertainment company named Qintex Entertainment (today Sonar Entertainment), formed by the merger of American studios Hal Roach Studios and Robert Halmi Incorporated.
+Later Qintex purchased HSV-7 and ATN-7 in Melbourne and Sydney from John Fairfax & Sons but had to relinquish some due to Australian media ownership laws.
+In 1986, the company invested in an entertainment company named Qintex Entertainment, formed by the merger of American studios Hal Roach Studios and Robert Halmi Incorporated.
+The company was also financially involved with the establishment of the Brisbane Bears football club.

-In 1989, the company was struggling to meet interest payments and sold its share in Mirage Resorts for in excess of $433 million.
+In 1989, the company was struggling to meet interest payments and sold its share in Mirage Resorts for more than $433 million.

-Collapse

 The first signs of collapse showed in October 1989, when the American subsidiary filed for Chapter 11 bankruptcy protection after Qintex failed to provide financing for a debt payment.
 The Australian Stock Exchange suspended Qintex's stock shortly after when the company failed to respond to questions of its financial health.
-A month later, in November 1989, Qintex Ltd went into receivership with debts of over A$1.9 billion.
+A month later, in November 1989, Qintex went into receivership with debts of over A$1.9 billion.
 The collapse happened just six weeks after the company lost a bid to acquire MGM/UA studios for A$1.5 billion.

+In 1990, with uncetrainty about Quintex's viability rising, and irregularites of its financial management increasing, Skase was summoned to appear before the National Companies and Securities Commission.
+It was in 1991 that Qintex finally filed for bankruptcy and was liquidated.
+Bank-appointed receivers then created Seven Network Limited in order to bundle together the bankrupt company's assets.
 Its collapse was prompted by what was later seen as an excessive amount of debt in the business.
 This coincided with very high interest rates that prevailed in 1989.
 When the company missed interest payments and was not able to renegotiate its position with the Commonwealth Bank, the bank appointed a receiver to the company.

-It was in 1991 that Qintex filed for bankruptcy and was liquidated, Bank-appointed receivers created Seven Network Limited in order to bundle together the bankrupt company's assets.